The benefit cap

 - Carer’s allowance or Guardian’s allowance

-- you or your partner are working, you claim Universal Credit (UC) and you are earning at least £542 a month after tax
+- you or your partner are working, you claim Universal Credit (UC) and you are earning at least £722 a month after tax and National Insurance contributions.

-- you or your partner have been in work continuously (either employed or self-employed) for 12 months and lose your job through no fault of their own.
-In this situation, there will be a 39 week ‘grace period’ when the cap won’t apply to your claim for benefits.
+If you or your partner have been in work continuously (either employed or self-employed) for 12 months and lose your job through no fault of your own there will be a 9 month ‘grace period’ when the benefit cap won’t apply.
+The ‘grace-period’ will only apply if:

 How much will the reduction of benefit be?